🚗 Autonomous Driving¶

 -

-WalkGPT is proposed as the first pixel-grounded large vision-language model for pedestrian accessibility navigation, unifying conversational reasoning, segmentation masks, and depth estimation within a single architecture, accompanied by the 41k-scale PAVE dataset.
+Proposes WalkGPT—the first pixel-grounded large vision-language model for pedestrian accessibility navigation, unifying conversational reasoning, segmentation masks, and depth estimation into a single architecture, accompanied by the 41k-scale PAVE dataset.

 - x2-Fusion: Cross-Modality and Cross-Dimension Flow Estimation in Event Edge Space